EliK97/ToDo-Web-Application/README.md

 # todo-website-

 # Setup
-Run nodemon start
+Run npm start dev
-Install Dependencies

 # Program

 AAU , you are able to add task
 AAU, you are able to add categories
 AAU , you are able

+# Languagues Used
+CSS
+EJS
+JavaScript